Pebbling-ai/hibiscus/backend/README.md

 cd hibiscus

 # Create a virtual environment (it's like social distancing for your packages)
-uv venv
+uv venv --python 3.12
 source .venv/bin/activate  # On Windows: .venv\Scripts\activate (good luck with that)

 # Install dependencies (it's mostly just FastAPI and some other cool stuff)
-uv pip install -e .
+uv sync

 # Copy the environment example (then actually fill it out, don't be lazy)
 cp .env.example .env